 Incorporating vagal nerve stimulation into managing anger allows individuals to deactivate emotional intensity before it escalates.

-2. Virtual Reality (VR) Therapy for Anger Regulation
+2. Virtual Reality (VR-Based Neural Retraining) for Anger Regulation

-Emerging research suggests that virtual reality therapy can train the brain to handle anger triggers in real time.
+Emerging research suggests that VR-based neural retraining can train the brain to handle anger triggers in real time.
 In controlled VR environments, individuals are exposed to mildly frustrating situations while practicing emotional regulation strategies.
 This builds emotional resilience, strengthening the brain’s ability to override anger responses before they escalate.

 New VR applications are now being used to: